wulffern/wulff.no/pages/06.weight-loss/default.md

 for me, I simply don't want to eat them anymore.

 I lived on that strict diet from 2019-11-14 to 2020-05-26, but it got too restrictive, and boring.
-These days I'm back to eating mosts things.
+These days I'm back to eating most things.

 ## Third how - Consistency
 The only way to make lasting changes to the weight, is to make lasting